A UNIQUE ROOM DIVIDER YOU WON'T FIND ANYWHERE ELSE... JUST LIKE OUR PRODUCTS!

 HANG THE CUBES

 This last step isn’t as quick as one would think.
 You need to follow a plan and make measurements for each cube size.
 If you’ve been using or checking my plan, you now understand the extra horizontal wood pieces.
-That’s what my reference to measure where the screws go.
-It’s a bit hard to explain but the idea was for the the cubes to be aligned with their adjacent wood piece to make a nice pattern so you need to figure out measurements carefully.
+Those were my references to measure where the screws go.
+It’s a bit hard to explain but the idea was for the the cubes to be aligned with their adjacent wood piece to make a nice pattern.
+So you need to figure out measurements carefully.
 If you look at the video and pictures, you'll notice that the cubes screw holes are neither at the top, nor in the middle.
 To make it work, you need to calculate how high the screw should be so the cube aligns according to plan.
-The way I did it is measure the distance from the top of the cube and up to where the screw will hold, then report this on the frame using the middle of a horizontal wood piece and going up.
+The way I did it is measure the distance from the middle of the cube and up to where the screw will hold, then report this on the frame using the middle of a horizontal wood piece and going up.
 Then use a level to copy on the other side.
 The good thing is that if you make a mistake, it might not show since that part of the frame will probably be hidden by the cube.
 This last step required 48 screws, 24 on each side.
 I did not use the included screws, I used much shorter screws to avoid wood splitting because I didn't want to make 48 extra pilot holes.

 I hear you wondering how to align it perfectly… I measured one side for each of the cube sizes, screwed in the first screw and used a level to mark the second one.
 So I made 3 different measurements that were repeated 8 times each for a total of 24 cubes.
 To tell the truth, I still have one cube that’s not perfectly levelled and needs a fix.
 It might have to do with the screw slit.